pixelninja/media_library/README.markdown

 - Add minimum/maximum file validation to multi mode
 - Check if a file is in use before permanently deleting it.
-- Add a 'select all' checkbox on Multi Select fields